Ebkarlibya/qrcode_gen/README.md

 this simple app uses pyqrcode library to generate **QRCodes** in ERPNext.

+Note: you can also generate barcodes by using "gen_barcode" api/jinja print

 install the app to your site and send GET request to: